How does daxue consulting do Ethnographic Research in China?

 - Study regular patterns and routines of the Chinese audience, as well as observing how the Chinese consumer responds to new stimuli or different situations by observing subjects over a long period of time

 Daxue’s aim is to provide clients with a thorough understanding of the social cultures of target market segments in China.
-This service allows companies to realize and determine information based on our researcher’s analysis on different Chinese cultural environments to learn and understand customers’ values, motives, and practices.
+Ethnographic research allows companies to realize and determine information based on our researcher’s analysis on different Chinese cultural environments to learn and understand customers’ values, motives, and practices.
 By understanding how people live and consume, researchers will discover elusive trends that inform the company’s future strategies.
-Our value is to understand the perspectives of consumers and help our clients understand their consumers and adapt to fast-changing markets.
-Ethnographic research in China is the methods used by Daxue Consulting’s team to provide the relevant analysis.
+Our goal is to understand the perspectives of consumers and help our clients understand their consumers and adapt to fast-changing markets.
+Below are a few examples of when and how ethnographic research is used:

 Observation Research in China, on the other hand, is a unique four-step process: